foundriesio/docs/source/reference-manual/boards/generic-flashing.rst

       #.
 Select your disk via the :guilabel:`Device` dropdown.
       #.
 Click :guilabel:`Write`
       #.
 Wait for the image to finish writing, and a **Write Successful** dialog will appear.

+1. Remove the flash drive from the host and insert/connect it into the board.

+2. Power on the board to boot the new image.

 .. _Win32 Disk Imager: https://sourceforge.net/projects/win32diskimager/files/Archive/